-AXIS is probably one of the security cameras with the widest range of models to choose from.
+AXIS is one of the cellular security camera makers with the widest range of models to choose from.
 Depending on your preferences, you may have to consider the performance capabilities you want to be included to choose the best fit for your applications.
 As you know, some cameras might have overkill specs for your application so you really have to think about your surveillance needs.

 The most common model is the AXIS P1448-LE 4K camera which comes with infrared lighting and an option for Exacq Edge video software to run on a 128GB SD card.
 You can also go for up to 33 megapixel image size for better details if resolution is a big thing for you.
 Cost starts at around $1118, depending on the resolution capabilities you want.